 Breastfeeding: An absence of periods while breastfeeding is entirely normal.
 You may also experience irregularities.
 As this is an in-depth topic, and this article is already over 1,000 words, you can read more about breastfeeding periods here.

 Pregnancy: As most know pregnancy can halt menstruation, but there are also situations where bleeding may continue, but irregularly.
 You can read more about bleeding like a period while pregnant here.

 Menopause: As mentioned earlier you are born with all the eggs you’ll ever have, as you age this reservoir depletes and you will eventually cease menstruation.
-This is most common around age 40, so if you experience a late, irregular or missed period and are close to this age, it may be a possible cause.
+This is most common after age 40, so if you experience a late, irregular or missed period and are close to this age, it may be a possible cause.

 Sickness: Finally, there are medical conditions which can affect your menstrual cycle.
-Things such as tumors, cysts, and thyroid decencies are members of an expansive list.
+Things such as tumors, cysts, and thyroid deficiencies are members of an expansive list.
 This is why if you experience prolonged cycle irregularities, its best to see a medical professional.
 You’re looking for a trend of abnormal bleeding (or lack thereof) for you, not just one weird month.

 I’ve done my best to cover common causes of late periods, irregular periods, or a missed period here, but if you have additional questions feel free to drop me a comment.
 I usually respond within 48 hours.
-Please keep in mind I am not a medical professional nor adequate replacement for one.
+Please keep in mind I am not a doctor nor adequate replacement for one.

 You may also find relevant: